Linux: Let the fun commence!

 Where are my files?

-If you click on the Activities view.
 You’ll see ‘Files’ listed in the dock as one of the favourites.
 Click on this and you’ll see a file browser much like any other you may be used to.
 By default, you’ll be in grid (icons) view.
 On the right, note there are different views that can help you organise your files.
-The button with the 9 dots on it (top right) indicates that you are in grid view.
+The button with the 6 dots/dashes on it (top right) indicates that you are in grid view.
 The button to the immediate left with three dashed lines indicates the detailed view, which is what you can see in this screenshot.
 If you want extra details to appear by default in the list view.
 Click on the button with the down arrow and click ‘Visible columns’.

 On the left hand pane of the file navigator, you’ll see favourite locations.
 You can add a location to your bookmarks (below the favourites) simply by dragging and dropping the folder of your choice to there.